Jazz up leftover chicken by recreating a nut free version of this popular restaurant-style butter chicken in under 30 minutes.

 Tandoori chicken and chicken tikka are not entirely essential for this dish.

-This sauce adds a good deal of flavour, so any mildly spiced pre-cooked chicken (using Indian spices), on or off the bone, would also work.
+This sauce adds a good deal of flavour, so any mildly flavoured cooked chicken, on or off the bone, would work.

-Whatever chicken you are using, make sure it is not strongly flavoured with any possible conflicting flavours such as rosemary, thyme, sage, marjoram, etc.
+Whatever chicken you are using, make sure it is not strongly flavoured with any possible conflicting flavours.

-The essential ingredients to make this sauce are mace, tomatoes, butter, cream and Kasuri methi.
-If any of these are missing, the dish will fail.
+The essential ingredients to make this sauce are mace, tomatoes, butter, crème fraîche and dried fenugreek leaves.

-- Use powdered mace sparingly, as too much will ruin the dish.
+- Use ground mace sparingly, as too much will ruin the dish.

-- Use good quality canned tomatoes which are not too acidic, and have a good rich flavour.
-I always use Cirio tomatoes as they are great straight our of the can.
+- Use good quality canned tomatoes which are not too acidic and have a good rich flavour.
+I always use Cirio tomatoes as they have a wonderful flavour even straight out of the can.

 - Salted or unsalted butter is fine.

-- If you have run out of cream, full fat yogurt will also work.
+- If you have run out of crème fraîche, cream or full fat yogurt will also work.

-- Dried Kasuri methi leaves are an extremely pungent herb with a bitter citrus flavour.
+- Dried fenugreek leaves or Kasuri methi are an extremely pungent herb with a bitter citrus flavour.
 Used sparingly, it adds a whole new layer of flavour, however, too much will overwhelm and ruin the dish.

-Kasuri methi is available from Amazon (see affiliate link below) or from local Asian grocery shops.
+Kasuri methi is available from local Asian grocery shops.

-Butter Chicken has a good amount of sauce, so serve with a fragrant Basmati rice, or fresh rotis.
+Butter Chicken has a good amount of sauce, so serve it warm with a fragrant basmati rice, or fresh rotis.

 Butter Chicken will keep in an airtight container in the fridge for up to 3 days.

-Freeze in zip-loc bags for up to a month.
-Defrost in the fridge overnight and reheat in a saucepan over low-medium heat.
+Freeze it in zip-loc bags for up to a month.
+Then allow it to thaw in the fridge overnight and reheat in a saucepan over a low-medium heat.

-⭐️ Are you making this recipe?
-Do let me know how it turned out in the comments!
-And if you like it, please give it a 5 star rating below!
+⭐️ Are you making this Nut Free Butter Chicken recipe?
+Let us know how it turned out in the comments and please give it a star rating below!

 Instagram – I love seeing your creations, so post a picture, tag @endofthefork or hashtag #endofthefork